hundredrabbits/thebook/north_pacific_logbook.md

 Bowie is stalking us.
 He startled me as he landed next to the cockpit in a loud splash.
 I noticed that whenever we got too far, he'd fly over, land just ahead and drift past us before repeating the motion again.
 Bowie is not shy anymore.

 ##### 0800
 Why am I always hungry?!
 After coffee comes lunch, I guess both of us eat breakfast too early these days.
-Devine is making *garlic, chilies and nori pasta* (see recipes)—my favorite.
-He sautées the garlic and chilies in olive oil, then adds the cooked pasta and swirls it in until well-coated with the mixture, then he transfers it to bowls and tops it off with shredded nori.
+Devine is making [garlic, chilies and nori pasta](#chiligarlic)—my favorite.
+He sautées the garlic and chilies in olive oil, then adds the cooked pasta and swirls it in until well-coated with the mixture, then he transfers it to bowls and tops it off with shredded [nori](#nori).
 My stomach is whining as the smell wafts out the cabin.
 I am steering north.
 The wind doesn't permit much else, at least there's a relatively constant breeze.
 Today, we'll be making an inventory of all the food we've got left, just to see the state of things.
 Our snack locker is bare, as expected, Devine sure loves snacks.
 We'll soon have to be creative to keep this one fed and happy.

 ##### 1130
 We did the food inventory, Pino's stores are looking good!
 We have enough variety for nutritive and fun meals.
 There is food everywhere aboard, it's hard to know the state of things until we take things out of the lockers and start counting.
 All of the slow days had had worried, wondering if we'd have enough if our sail really did take 2 months.
 It's been 20 days and we're going through our stores at a reasonable pace.